 Muay Thai vs Kickboxing

+Muay Thai is also referred to as both science and art of eight limbs as it makes extensive use of punches, kicks, elbows, and knee strikes to provide eight striking points to a player.
+If you recall, there are just two points of contact in boxing (hands) and four points of contact in other martial arts (hands and legs).
 Every country in Asia has its own style of boxing and Muay Thai is nothing but the national style of boxing in Thailand.
 It is not an organized sport, but rather a deadly form of combat that allows punching and kicking.
-It is important to note that Muay Thai is limited to Thailand only, and is not followed in any other country in Asia.

 Kickboxing originated in Japan but was popularized in the western world by Bruce Lee.
 In comparison to Muay Thai, which is an ancient combat sport, kickboxing is only about half a century old combat sport.
-Kickboxing is very popular in US, and many competitions are held across the country, while people have only watched videos of Muay Thai on You Tube.
+Kickboxing is very popular in US, and many competitions are held across the country while people have only watched videos of Muay Thai on YouTube.
 Though they look similar, it is wrong to think that kickboxing is a watered down version of Muay Thai.

-There are differences in Muay Thai and kickboxing as they have different rules and movements.
+Kickboxing also has a different set of rules and movements that set Muay Thai and Kickboxing apart.
 Even techniques used for striking the opponent are quite different in the two combat sports.
-Whereas in Muay Thai, a player freely buses his knees and elbows to strike the opponent, in kickboxing these points of contact are considered illegal.
+In kickboxing, using knees and elbows are not allowed.
+The use of these points of contacts are considered illegal.
 Spinning back fists that are made use of heavily in Muay Thai are banned in kickboxing.

 What is the difference between Muay Thai and Kickboxing?

-• Kickboxing is a relatively new sport that originated in Japan in 60’s and reached west a decade later where it was popularized by Bruce Lee.
+• Kickboxing is a relatively new sport that originated in Japan in 60s and reached west a decade later where it was popularized by Bruce Lee.

-· Muay Thai is more attacking than kickboxing.
+• Muay Thai is more attacking than kickboxing.

-· Muay Thai is only played in Thailand, whereas kickboxing has become an international combat sport.
+• Kickboxing has become an international combat sport.